 We all love our data.
 But you know what we love more?
 When that data is backed up.
 But I bet there is also something more that we all love, a valid, working backup.

-In this short tutorial I will cover a very basic method of testing your Synology C2 backed up data and how to get to it if you NAS explodes or is beyond repair.
+In this short tutorial, I will cover a very basic method of testing your Synology C2 backed-up data and how to get to it if your NAS explodes or is beyond repair.

 When was the last time you did your "DR" test?